Archan6el/TAMUctf-2025-Writeup/Xorox.md

 We are given a binary, `xorox`

 Popping it into Ghidra and taking a look at the main function, it seems that the program expects the flag as input.
-The program loads in some variable `_DAT_00104020` and then takes everything past `gigem` from the flag and pass it to a function `transformation`, along with some variable `_DAT_00102080`.
+The program loads in some variable `_DAT_00104020` and then takes everything past `gigem` from the flag and passes it to a function `transformation`, along with some variable `_DAT_00102080`.
 If this function returns 1, the program prints "Yup".
 Otherwise, it prints "Nope"

 <details>